-The continuing general economic, business or industry conditions may adversely affect the business of the Company, as well as our ability to forecast financial results.
+The general economic, business or industry conditions may adversely affect our business, as well as our ability to forecast financial results.

-The domestic and international economies continue to experience ongoing instability and inconsistent, unpredictable growth.
-This period of instability has been magnified by factors including changes in the availability of credit, decreased business and consumer confidence and continuing high unemployment.
-These and other macro-economic conditions have contributed to increased volatility and diminished expectations for the global economy and expectations of future global economic growth.
-If the economic climate in the U.S. and abroad does not improve or deteriorates, our customers or potential customers could reduce or delay their purchases of our offerings, which would adversely impact our revenues and our ability to sell our offerings, collect customer receivables and, ultimately, our profitability, Additionally, future economic conditions currently continue to have a high degree of inherent uncertainty.
+The domestic and international economies have continued to experience ongoing instability and inconsistent, unpredictable growth.
+This period of instability has been magnified by factors including changes in the availability of credit, volatile business and consumer confidence and fluctuating unemployment.
+These and other macro-economic conditions have contributed to unpredictable changes in the global economy and expectations of future global economic growth.
+If the economic climate in the United States and abroad remains as it is or deteriorates, our customers or potential customers could reduce or delay their purchases of our offerings, which would adversely impact our revenues and our ability to sell our offerings, collect customer receivables and, ultimately, our profitability.
+Additionally, future economic conditions continue to have a high degree of inherent uncertainty.
 As a result, it continues to be difficult to estimate the level of growth or contraction for the economy as a whole, as well as for the various sectors of the economy, such as the IT market.
 Because all components of our budgeting and forecasting are dependent upon estimates of growth or contraction in the IT market and demand for our offerings, the prevailing economic uncertainties continue to render accurate estimates of future income and expenditures very difficult to make.
-We cannot predict the effect or duration of current economic conditions or the duration or strength of an economic recovery, worldwide or in the IT industry.
-Further adverse changes may occur as a result of soft global, domestic or regional economic conditions, wavering consumer confidence, unemployment, declines in stock markets, or other factors affecting economic conditions generally.
+We cannot predict the duration of current economic conditions or the duration or strength of an economic recovery, worldwide in the IT industry or in any of the different segments of the IT industry.
+Further adverse changes may occur as a result of global, domestic or regional economic conditions, changing consumer confidence, unemployment, declines in stock markets, or other factors affecting economic conditions generally.
 These changes may negatively affect the sales of our offerings, increase exposure to losses from bad debts, increase the cost and decrease the availability of financing, or increase the risk of loss on investments.
-Any recent growth the Company has experienced internationally would be negatively affected by any upcoming downturn.
+Any recent growth we have expe